jenmud/simple-pubsub-server/README.md

 Example of subscribing/consuming
 --------------------------------

-With a client publish (see above), connect another client to the server
+With a client already publishing to a topic (see above), connect another client to the server

 ```bash
 $ telnet localhost 3003